-Associate Chair for Curriculum and Faculty, and Professor of Clinical Occupational Therapy
+Associate Chair for Curriculum and Faculty, Director of the China Initiative and Professor of Clinical Occupational Therapy

 She received her bachelor’s degree in occupational therapy from San Jose State University.
 She later received a master’s degree in occupational therapy and a PhD in occupational science from the University of Southern California.
 Her doctoral research in occupational science examined the personal experience and complex process of recovery from stroke and their relationship to occupation.
 Dr. Gray’s publications within the occupational therapy and occupational science literature address dynamic systems and occupation, defining the phenomenon of occupation, occupation-centered practice and the relevance of the International Classification of Functioning, Disability and Health to occupational therapy and occupational science.

 Dr. Gray currently oversees the academic programs in the Chan Division as well as the development of occupational therapy practice and education in China through the establishment of a dual-degree program with Peking University Health Science Center.
 She was named a Fellow of the American Occupational Therapy Association in 2015.